glebm/i18n-tasks/README.md

 ### Usage search

 See the `search` section in the [config file][config] for all available configuration options.
-An example of a custom scanner can be found here: https://github.com/glebm/i18n-tasks/issues/138#issuecomment-87255708.
+Custom scanners are easy to add, an example of one can be found [here](https://github.com/glebm/i18n-tasks/wiki/A-custom-scanner-example).

 ### Fine-tuning